programmfabrik/fylr-install/customization/restore-easydb5.md

 2. Fill in the paragraph `Create backup [...] via API` there.
 Use URL and login of an easydb 5.
 Make sure `OAuth2` is not selected, as easydb5 does not know OAuth.
 Click the button `backup`.

+## Restore into fylr

-3. Fill in the paragraph `Restore backup [...] via API`.
+Fill in the paragraph `Restore backup [...] via API`.
 This time with URL and login of fylr.

   * This will delete the data in fylr.
 And the data model.